elad7290/BrickBreaker/README.md

 - Break all the bricks to win the game.
 - If the ball falls below the paddle, the game is over.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to improve the game.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.